 In the study, Kathleen Sutcliffe, a Johns Hopkins Bloomberg distinguished professor who specializes in organization theory, and Michelle Barton, an assistant professor at Boston University, examined expedition racing teams.
 These teams traverse wilderness courses on land and sea.

-They found that the most successful teams didn’t just weather the storm of extreme situations, but pivoted to meet the challenge and even improve upon what they had been doing.
+They found that the most successful teams didn’t just weather the storm of an extreme situation, but also pivoted to meet the challenge and even improved upon what they had been doing.

-“To the extent that they could maintain a shared but fluid and accurate picture of their situation, [such as] ‘where we are,' 'how we are doing,’ they were likely to take appropriate action,” Sutcliffe and co-author Michelle Barton wrote of the race participants.
+“To the extent that they could maintain a shared but fluid and accurate picture of their situation, [such as] ‘where we are,’ [or] ‘how we are doing,’ they were likely to take appropriate action,” Sutcliffe and Barton wrote of the race participants.
 “In contrast, when teams lost touch with the reality of their context – either internally or externally – they were more likely to drift.
-They would enact behaviors that brought them into worse situations, for example, rushing past a turnoff or checkpoint, taking a wrong turn, … or pushing flagging teammates to the point of breakdown.”
+They would enact behaviors that brought them into worse situations, for example, rushing past a turnoff or checkpoint, taking a wrong turn … or pushing flagging teammates to the point of breakdown.”